Lovable 2.0 Review: Pricing, Credits, and Real Limits (2026)

 - Deploy or preview changes

-Critical detail: If you run long build sessions without monitoring credit usage, you can hit your cap mid-project.
-The free plan gets you started, but serious use requires a paid tier.
+Long build sessions without monitoring credit usage can hit your cap mid-project.
+The free plan's 5 daily credits are enough to evaluate Lovable, but serious use requires a paid tier.

 Cost Comparison